convenia/Pigeon/docs/ADVANCED.md

 AMPQ connections should reused in the same process, the connection roud trip needs 7 packages to be done, the message needs only one to be send, if you close connection on every publish you will be compromising performance and trafic.

-If you are using `php artisan queue:work` you have multiple tasks performing as a single process, if the process takes too longo to "talk" with rabbit instance the connection will be closed, causing a `AMQPConnectionClosedException`
+If you are using `php artisan queue:work` you have multiple tasks performing as a single process, if the process takes too long to "talk" with rabbit instance the connection will be closed, causing a `AMQPConnectionClosedException`

 In this case you should call `Pigeon::getConnection()->close();` at the end of all AMQP related jobs.